sajanrajdev/badger-strategy-mix-v1/README.md

 This mix is configured for use with [Ganache](https://github.com/trufflesuite/ganache-cli) on a [forked mainnet](https://eth-brownie.readthedocs.io/en/stable/network-management.html#using-a-forked-development-network).

-## How does it work for the User

-Let's say Alice holds 100 DAI and wants to start earning yield % on them.

-For this Alice needs to `DAI.approve(vault.address, 100)`.

-Then Alice will call `Vault.deposit(100)`.

-Vault will then transfer 100 DAI from Alice to itself, and mint Alice the corresponding shares.

-Alice can then redeem those shares using `Vault.withdrawAll()` for the corresponding DAI balance (exchanged at `Vault.pricePerShare()`).

 ## Installation and Setup

 1. Use this code by clicking on Use This Template